pingcap/docs-cn/online-unsafe-recovery.md

 > **Warning:**
 >
-> - Online Unsafe Recovery is a type of lossy recovery.
+> Online Unsafe Recovery is a type of lossy recovery.
 If you use this feature, the integrity of data and data indexes cannot be guaranteed.
-> - Online Unsafe Recovery is an experimental feature, and it is **NOT** recommended to use it in the production environment.
-The interface, strategy, and internal implementation of this feature might change when it becomes generally available (GA).
-Although this feature has been tested in some scenarios, it is not thoroughly validated and might cause system unavailability.
-> - It is recommended to perform the feature-related operations with the support from the TiDB team.
-If any misoperation is performed, it might be hard to recover the cluster.

 When permanently damaged replicas cause part of data on TiKV to be unreadable and unwritable, you can use the Online Unsafe Recovery feature to perform a lossy recovery operation.

 ## Feature description

 In TiDB, the same data might be stored in multiple stores at the same time according to the replica rules defined by users.
 This guarantees that data is still readable and writable even if a single or a few stores are temporarily offline or damaged.
-However, when most or all replicas of a Region go offline during a short period of time, the Region becomes temporarily unavailable, by design, to ensure data integrity.
+However, when most or all replicas of a Region go offline during a short period of time, the Region becomes temporarily unavailable and cannot be read or written.

 Suppose that multiple replicas of a data range encounter issues like permanent damage (such as disk damage), and these issues cause the stores to stay offline.
 In this case, this data range is temporarily unavailable.
 If you want the cluster back in use and also accept data rewind or data loss, in theory, you can re-form the majority of replicas by manually removing the failed replicas from the group.
 This allows application-layer services to read and write this data range (might be stale or empty) again.

 In this case, if some stores with loss-tolerant data are permanently damaged, you can perform a lossy recovery operation by using Online Unsafe Recovery.
-Using this feature, PD, under its global perspective, collects the metadata of data shards from all stores and generates a real-time and complete recovery plan.
+When you use this feature, PD automatically pauses Region scheduling (including split and merge), collects the metadata of data shards from all stores, and then, under its global perspective, generates a real-time and complete recovery plan.
 Then, PD distributes the plan to all surviving stores to make them perform data recovery tasks.
 In addition, once the data recovery plan is distributed, PD periodically monitors the recovery progress and re-send the plan when necessary.

 ## User scenarios